KevinStolk/nvim/README.md

 - Harpoon (File marker made by ThePrimeagen, absolutely insane for productivity)
 - Vim-Be-Good (minigame in vim made by ThePrimeagen)
 - Codeium (Code completion, similar to Copilot and Tabnine)
-- Bufferline
+- Laravel (Laravel tooling to make life easier)
-- Blamer (gitlens but for neovim)
+- Blamer (Gitlens but for neovim)
+- Notify (Notifications)
+- Which-Key (Temporary plugin to get used to keybinds faster)
 - Vimwiki (Personal wiki in vim, uses markdown as default syntax)
 - Cheat-Sheet (cheat sheet to search up methods or concepts u might have forgotten about)
-- Markdown Preview (any explanation needed?)
-- Rest Client (built-in rest client to test web requests)
 - Undotree (Undo history checker)
-- Fugitive (Git for vim)
+- Lazygit (Git client integrated with Toggleterm)
 - Conform (Formatter)
+- Nvim-Lint (Linting)
+- Maximizer (Maximizes split window)
+- Oil (File explorer to edit filesystem like an Nvim buffer)
 - Peepsight (Glance at your code without distractions)
 - Sunglasses (Only see what u want to see)